 If your thermostat is set to a similar temperature to the water, it will not heat the pool.
 As a rule, always set the temperature two degrees higher than the water, and check the settings when you notice a thermostat issue.

-Things to Check When your Pool Heater is not Working
+Things to Check When your Pool Heating System is not Working

 Not all issues are severe and need professional assistance.
 Rather you can solve some of the issues on your own if you know the basics of the system.
 Therefore, the following tips can save your pool heater and bring it back on track to ensure your comfort.